PlaidCloud/website/content/en/docs/setup/production-environment/tools/kops.md

 ### (2/5) Create a route53 domain for your cluster

-kops uses DNS for discovery, both inside the cluster and outside, so that you can reach the kubernetes API server from clients.
+kops uses DNS for discovery, both inside the cluster and outside, so that you can reach the PlaidCloud API server from clients.

 kops has a strong opinion on the cluster name: it should be a valid DNS name.
 By doing so you will